-AGAIN: HIGH 15 PAUSE 250 LOW 15 PAUSE 250 GOTO AGAIN I added an LED to PIN 15 on the breadboard of the Thereclock board so I could verify the code was indeed toggling the output, then I connected a jumper from PIN 15 on the Thereclock stamp to pin 15 on the Thereping prototype (Figure 5).
-Note that they were sharing the same power supply so already had a common ground so I did not need to add a ground line.
+AGAIN: HIGH 15 PAUSE 250 LOW 15 PAUSE 250 GOTO AGAIN I added an LED to PIN 15 on the breadboard of the "Thereclock" board so I could verify the code was indeed toggling the output, then I connected a jumper from PIN 15 on the "clock" stamp to pin 15 on the Thereping prototype (Figure 5).
+I then ran a single wire between pin 15 of the Thereclock and pin 15 of the Thereping (they were sharing the same power supply so already had a common ground).
 Once I had this complete, I modified the Thereping code to include a pin definition for "SYNC" and then added this new line of code just above the existing sound-producing command as shown here: